 Wincore 5400 Windows Reviews

-The Wincore 5400 window is the entry-level vinyl replacement window that comes standard with an attractive contoured frame, double pane glass, low E glass and argon fills, a constant force coil spring balancing system, a sloped sill, U channel spacer, cam locks and contoured grids.
+The Wincore 5400 window is the company's standard vinyl replacement window that comes standard with an attractive contoured frame, double pane glass, low E glass and argon fills, a constant force coil spring balancing system, a sloped sill, U channel spacer, cam locks and contoured grids.

 The window is available in exterior frame colors that include tan, clay, and white.
 Consumers can choose from a variety of grid options that include Colonial, Prairie and Perimeter.
 The 5400 also offers three decorative glass options that include a tinted gray, obscure and tinted bronze.
 The 5400 series is available in a picture, bay, bow, slider, double hung, venting slider, as well as several geometric shapes.